Ariesplash/Codex-skill-of-MarkItDown/README.md

 ﻿Important
+Just uncompress the file and copy the folder into your Codex skill folder.

 Prerequisites：
 MarkItDown requires Python 3.10 or higher.
 It is recommended to use a virtual environment to avoid dependency conflicts.